 Our family arrived early and promptly got in line for the boat tour.
 The boats run continuously throughout the day, we did not have long to wait until we boarded.
 No matter where you sit on the boat you have a wonderful, crystal clear view of the spring waters below you.
 Our tour guide and Captain was rich with knowledge and history about the park.
 Besides wildlife and vegetation there are also movie props and historical artifacts from days gone by.
 My daughters were fascinated by the glass bottom of the boat.
-Even though the glass is original to these boats the view was crystal clear no matter the depth of the water.
+The glass is original to these boats.
+But the view was still crystal clear no matter the depth of the water.

 After the boat tour we picnicked along the river with a packed cooler we brought into the park.
 The on-site restaurants’ menu had many options and even ice-cold beer if you forget your lunch or get thirsty.
 The park grounds are beautiful and worthy of a stroll down the paved path that runs along the main spring head.
 There are many tables and picnic spots throughout the park.
 Make sure to take a photo with the lucky palm tree.
 Rumor has it that anyone who takes a photo with the palm is assured good luck!

 If you are feeling adventurous there are kayak and canoe rentals as well as a launching area if you bring your own.
 While we did not see any monkeys on our outing to the park many have, especially if you do choose to kayak/canoe the run yourself.
 Make sure to keep your eyes focused along the shoreline during hot summer days when the monkeys may be getting a cool drink from the spring.

 Silver Springs State Park makes a great day trip from Jacksonville.
 We particularly love to visit this park in the winter because there’s a chance to see manatees.
 This is the perfect park to chose for the entire family to experience the Florida Springs without having to swim.
 Fees vary depending on the activities chosen but overall a visit to this park is well worth the nominal charge.